Updated: April 1, 2025

 - Assisting entrepreneurs and investors in finding the right business opportunities.
 We have access to numerous promising projects through business brokers, venture capital funds, existing business owners, and companies looking to sell in Canada.

 - Offering comprehensive support in company registration, negotiating business purchases, conducting due diligence, and other essential steps to facilitate a smooth entry into the Canadian market.
+Understanding both federal and provincial tax laws in Canada is crucial for compliance when filing tax returns and managing corporate taxes.

 - Providing business consulting services to lay a solid foundation for obtaining permanent residence.
+If PR is your ultimate immigration objective, then thorough strategy-building is needed from the beginning.

 - Offering full support with the application processes for work permits and permanent residency, guiding entrepreneurs through each step to ensure a successful transition.